SEAWEEDS: Michelle Sui’s Live Score Concert at Project Blank

 Seaweeds in the Context of Project Blank

-Project Blank has become one of San Diego’s most consistent homes for experimental performance — work that resists easy classification and refuses to explain itself away.
+Project Blank has become one of San Diego’s most consistent homes for experimental performance, presenting work that resists easy classification.

 Project Blank’s season continues through May 2026.
 If Seaweeds is any indication, the most compelling work ahead may not be the stories we already know — but the ones we finally dare to rewrite.